mxc-commons/znd-servicemanager/BENCHMARKS.md

 Because several item types (aliases, invokables (zend)) require additional operations on setup, the overhead of these additional setup gets unrevealed.

-The test for services and factories only is expected to run fastest with both zend-servicemanager and mxc-servicemanager.
+The test for services and factories only is expected to run fastest with both zend-servicemanager and znd-servicemanager.
 Delegators are expected to run somewhat slower, because there are delegator and factory definitions involved.
 Aliases are expected to run slowest on both implementations, because of alias resolution.

-The biggest performance increase provided by mxc-servicemanager is for aliases because of the much better resolution algorithm, followed by invokables.
+The biggest performance increase provided by znd-servicemanager is for aliases because of the much better resolution algorithm, followed by invokables.

 ## Benchmark FetchCachedServicesBench